Facts: Assault police and resist officer in execution of duty

 Outcome: Dismissal of charges

-The Local Court Magistrate, after hearing lengthy submissions focused primarily on the reports from the psychiatrist, accepted that firstly JC did have a mental illness for which treatment was available (namely substance abuse disorder related to psychotic behaviour whilst under the influence of crystal methylamphetamine) and secondly that it was appropriate to deal with the matter pursuant to the provisions of the Mental Health Act rather that pursuant to law.
+The Local Court Magistrate, after hearing lengthy submissions focused primarily on the reports from the psychiatrist, accepted that firstly JC did have a mental illness for which treatment was available.
+This was namely a substance abuse disorder related to psychotic behaviour whilst under the influence of crystal methylamphetamine.
+Secondly, the magistrate felt that it was appropriate to deal with the matter pursuant to the provisions of the Mental Health Act rather that pursuant to criminal law.

-The Magistrate dismissed the charges pursuant to a treatment plan under s.32 of the Crimes (Mental Health Forensic Provisions) Act.
+The Magistrate dismissed the charges pursuant to a treatment plan under section 32 of the Mental Health (Forensic Provisions) Act 1990.